-I have seen many professionals complaining that they got more than 70% on one online test, 80% on another test and so on; and still, they failed the exam.
+I have seen many professionals complaining that they got more than 70% on one online test, 80% on another test, and so on; and still, they failed the exam.
 Please note, there is no guarantee that you will pass the real test by doing well on an online practice test.

 While reviewing some of these free tests, I realized that most of them have very easy questions and lacked the ITTO-based questions, which are a major portion of the real exam.
 I believe this is due to copyright issues.

-So, you passed the online test with easy questions without attempting ITTO-based one.
+So, you passed the online test with easy questions without attempting an ITTO-based one.
 These tests give you false confidence.

 I suggest you stop practicing with these free tests.

-You are applying for the PMP exam and have already failed the test once; it’s now time to get serious and subscribe to a few high quality resources.
+You are applying for the PMP exam and have already failed the test once; it’s now time to get serious and subscribe to a few high-quality resources.

 Try to study in as many different formats as you can.
 For example, you can use flashcards, true/false statements, etc.

 One such tool is The PMP Exam Preparation Tool.
 I strongly recommend you sign up for this course to boost your PMP exam preparation.
 Learning the concepts using different methods will help you solidify the concepts.